wylited/wylinotes/notes/Economics/Microeconomics/Factors of Demand.md

 ---

-## Supplementary Products
+## Supplementary Goods

-- A supplementary product is a product often bought instead of the product in question.
+- A supplementary good is a good often bought instead of the good in question.
 - A decrease in price of the supplementary would shift the demand curve inwards.
 Vice versa for an increase.

 ---

-## Complementary Products
+## Complementary Goods

-- A complementary product is a product often bought in combination with the product in question.
+- A complementary good is a good often bought in combination with the good in question.
 - A decrease in price of the supplementary would shift the demand curve outwards.
 Vice versa for an increase.

 ---